cs-pub-ro/computer-architecture/didasm/Readme.md

     out 0 ; We share the result with the outside world hlt

-0x03F0: ; Placing numbers represent what will be written at an arbitrary memory address (specific to this assembler only!)
+0x03F0: ; Placing numbers instead of identifiers for labels represent what will be written at an arbitrary memory address (specific to this assembler only!)
 4 ; Any number without an instruction can be converted into a 16bit word (specific to this assembler only!)
 b: 15  ; Since b is the next word after address 0x03F0, this will be translated to 0x03F1.
 ```